We rarely experience solitude and hardly know its benefit, so we certainly don’t think to teach it to our children.

 - Enact a communal quiet time.
 After lunch for an hour perhaps?

 - Enable an hour of quiet before lights are out at bedtime.

 - Expect each of the kids to take the dog for a walk, assuming it’s age-appropriate.

 - Don’t schedule every day.

-- Intentionally schedule in a quiet day.
+- Intentionally schedule a quiet day.

 - Make Sundays quiet days.